Appearance

 public T MapFrom(DataRow row)

-This will return the typed value of the specified column as contained in the passed-in DataRow
+This will return the typed value of the specified column as contained in the passed-in DataRow.

 IDataRowMapper

-You use this interface to implement a mapper for a DataRow
+You use this interface to implement a mapper for a DataRow that will result in an object of type T:

 using System.Data;